DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 and paste the value in the *URL* field into the quotation marks after *img src=* in the provided example above, and this will create your link.

 ![Azure_URL](IMAGES/Azure_URL.png)

+**My Vendor Payment Advice Batch task failed with "An error occurred when running report".**
+When populating your Vednor Journal lines enure that the “Offset account type” or “Method of payment” are populated and not left blank

 ### Blob Storage Errors